willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

-Agent and admin user accounts were successfully created to manage the system efficiently.
-New agent accounts were set up under Admin Panel > Manage > Staff, with appropriate permissions assigned for accessing specific departments, managing tickets, and viewing reports.
-Roles (Admin, Agent, etc.) were assigned to ensure each user had the correct level of access, enabling agents to provide support and admins to configure and manage the system.
+Agent and admin user accounts were successfully created to help manage the system.
+New agent accounts were set up under Admin Panel > Manage > Staff, with the right permissions given to access specific departments, manage tickets, and view reports.
+Different roles, like Admin and Agent, were assigned to make sure each user had the right level of access, allowing agents to provide support and admins to configure and manage the system.

 </p>
 <br />